Skip To Content

 Q: How long will I need my retirement assets to last?

-At age 65, life expectancy for a man is 82; for a woman the same age, it’s nearly 85.2 A 65-year-old couple faces a 50% chance that at least one will reach age 92.
+At age 65, life expectancy for a man is 82 and a half; for a woman the same age, it’s more than 85.4 A 65-year-old couple faces a 50% chance that at least one will reach age 92.
 “We need to be financially prepared for 100-year lives,” says Cynthia Hutchins, director of Financial Gerontology at Bank of America.
 “That puts a spotlight on the savings you’ve built up since they need to last for that longer life.”

 Q: Can working in retirement increase the chance that I won’t outlive my money?

 There are a couple of key financial benefits of working in retirement.
-First, there’s a greater likelihood that you can put off collecting Social Security, notes Merrill Wealth Management Advisor Jenna Carroll.
-Until age 70, for every year you delay past your full retirement age — 66 or 67, depending on the year you were born — your benefit will rise by 8%.3 Carroll recommends waiting until age 70, if you can.
-When clients want to start at 66 or 67, she tells them: “Listen, you’re going to get a guaranteed 8% raise every year.
-Who is giving you an 8% raise?”
-Claiming your benefits three years before your full retirement age, by contrast, could cut your Social Security income by 30%.
+First, there’s a greater likelihood that you can put off collecting Social Security.
+Until age 70, for every year you delay past your full retirement age — 66 or 67, depending on the year you were born — your benefit will rise by 8%.5 So if you’re thinking about starting to claim at 66 or 67, remind yourself that each year you can wait to claim will earn you an 8% “raise.”
+By contrast, claiming your benefits three years before your full retirement age could cut your Social Security income by 30%.

 Q: Is there any downside to the extra income?